kwaldenphd/installing-wordpress/README.md

 Q1: Compare your experience working in WordPress to building your own HTML site at the beginning of the term.
 Which do you prefer, why?

-Q2: Navigate through the .css and some of the .php files.
+Q2: Navigate through the `.css` and some of the `.php` files.
 Do you feel comfortable editing these files?
 What looks familiar?
 What do you have questions about?

 Q3: Explore a few tables.
 What information can you find?
 Record your observations in your notebook.
-Try wp_users, wp_options, and wp_posts.
+Try `wp_users`, `wp_options`, and `wp_posts`.